AkshatPandey2006/Real_Code_Editor/README.md

 ## 📖 Overview

-**CollabCode** is a high-performance, WebSocket-based collaborative code editor that allows multiple users to **write, edit, and execute code simultaneously** in a shared workspace.
+**Collab Code** is a high-performance, WebSocket-based collaborative code editor that allows multiple users to **write, edit, and execute code simultaneously** in a shared workspace.

 The platform follows a **zero-friction design philosophy**:
 - No authentication